DeepChainBio/deepchain-apps/docs/source/documentation/deepchainapps.rst

 App structure
 =============

-When creating an app with the CLI, you will download the current github folder with the following structure.
+When creating an app with the CLI, you will download the current GitHub folder with the following structure.

 .. important:: The main class must be named ``App`` in ``app.py`` ins the src folder.